Skip to content

 Newton 1D newton_1d Scalar root finding with analytic derivative

-Gauss-Newton least_squares_gn Nonlinear least squares (QR-based, full-rank Jacobian)
+Gauss-Newton least_squares_gn least_squares_gn_dyn Nonlinear least squares (QR-based, full-rank Jacobian)

-Levenberg-Marquardt least_squares_lm Nonlinear least squares (damped, more robust)
+Levenberg-Marquardt least_squares_lm least_squares_lm_dyn Nonlinear least squares (damped, more robust)

 Root Finding